 Crocheting a sweater can be a complex project, requiring a higher-than-normal skill level.
 Usually, only experienced crocheters can regularly take on projects like this.
-However, crochet sweaters can also be a great learning experience for those looking to expand their crochet knowledge.
+However, crocheting sweaters can also be a great learning experience for beginners to expand their crochet knowledge.

 In this article we dive into the different styles of crochet sweaters, the best products to use and how to fine tune your crochet pattern to make the best fit.

 Basic Crochet Sweater Designs

 When crocheting a sweater, the first task is to determine the style of sweater you want to make.
 The most common sweater design styles are: dropped shoulder, fitted sleeve, raglan, top-down and round yoke.

 Dropped Shoulder sweaters are the simplest to create due to its rectangular design.
 These rectangular sweaters can be made either in one piece, in two pieces (front and back), three (one piece with two sleeves), or four (front, back and 2 sleeves).
 Obviously, choosing a design with the least number of rectangles is best if you are starting your first-ever crochet sweater.
 Selecting a pattern with a simple construction technique such as this will greatly help beginners.
 The term “dropped shoulder” comes from the fact that there are no defined shoulders in this sweater.
 It simply “sits” on top of the shoulders.

 A Fitted Sleeve sweater design is similar to the 3-piece dropped shoulder, but instead of rectangles, it uses sweeping curves to create a more tailored look.
 The upper part of the torso piece is modified to have an armhole for the arm piece to fit into.